DanielpinheiroH/DanielpinheiroH/README.md

 I specialize in building **React + TypeScript front-ends** and **FastAPI back-ends** that integrate seamlessly with **Excel and Power BI**.

 My main strengths include:
-- Building modern and scalable front-ends with **React.js, Tailwind, and TypeScript**
+- Building modern, scalable front-ends with **React.js, Tailwind, and TypeScript**
 - Designing efficient back-ends using **FastAPI** and **Flask**
 - Creating automated **data pipelines** between Excel, SQL, and BI tools
 - Delivering projects with **technical precision, scalability, and business insight**